gomorpheus/morpheus-docs/operations/activity.rst

 Activity
 --------

-There are 4 types of activities that are displayed in the Activity Reports:
+There are four types of activities that are displayed in the Activity Reports:

 - Provisioning
 - Monitoring
 - Alert
 - Backups

 **To View a Recent Activity report:**